Scriptbash/QRaven/README.md

 * The plugin also searches for an available update on startup.
 If it finds one, it will let you know and you will need to follow the same steps as the installation.
 The message will show at the bottom of the plugin.
   ![image](https://user-images.githubusercontent.com/98601298/188141266-755cd342-9105-4143-b93a-4a12c77b3cb7.png)

+### MacOS extra steps
+If you want to run a model within QRaven, you will need to give the proper permissions to the raven executable and allow it to run.
+First, to give the proper permissions, Open a __Terminal__ and use the cd command to get inside the directory that contains the executable.
+If your path has spaces, surround it with quotes like the example below.

+Example:  cd /Downloads/'Raven Directory'

+You can then use the command: sudo chmod 755 name_of_executable.exe

+Where "name_of_executable is the name of the raven executable

+Try to run the executable by typing: ./RavenExecutableMacOS_v3.5.exe

+You should receive a popup saying it cannot be opened because the developper cannot be verified.
+Click on cancel to close the popup.
+Then open the "Security & Privacy" settings in the system preferences.
+Click on the lock, authenticate and then click on "Allow anyway".
+Raven should now be able to run properly.

 ### How to use QRaven